Zeavz/weather-app-ui/README.md

 - Leveraging device location to do weather searches
 - Ideally should minify the app and maybe try to hide the google api key better if this was a real prod app
 - Refactoring and adding tests for the react code... was an interesting challenge but realized how much I need to learn in react
-- The downstream api only accepts queries in the format of `city, state, country` and it seems there are some cases where a google search will only have `x,y` which will return a 400 error... investigation required to see if that should or shouldn't be allowed 🤔
+- The downstream api only accepts queries in the format of `{city, state, country}` and it seems there are some cases where a google search will only have `{x,y}` which will return a 400 error... investigation required to see if that should or shouldn't be allowed 🤔

 ---